 That’s where an AdWords audit can come in handy.

 An audit can help you find any possible gaps or money you’ve wasted that you could have used differently.
 There are several ways to perform an audit of your budget.

 - Measure and Adjust Labor Costs – Time is money, so every extra hour and minute you’re spending on other advertising campaigns could represent a lot more than you think.
 Take your hourly rate and multiply it by the hours you spend on a certain task.
 That will give you the cost of labour for that specific task and help you get an accurate idea of how much you’re spending and how much you can save if you start cutting back on a few hours every month.
 Then, you can use those extra hours and money and invest them in Google AdWords.

 - Trade Platforms – Check out which of the platforms you are currently using are draining too much of your time and budget without delivering any significant results.
 The goal is to figure out what you can remove and save for your PPC campaign.
 Analyze your conversion data and calculate your costs by comparing generated revenue to closed leads.
 That way, you’ll be able to estimate how much revenue is a platform generating and if that platform is worth keeping.

 - Look at Your Tools – Last, but not least, you can take a look at the tools you’re using and the costs allocated to them.
 As a marketer, you probably use a diverse set of tools for keyword research, monitoring, ad scheduling, and more.
 But all of these tools cost money, so take a good look at what you’re currently using and how vital they are.
 Try to eliminate those you think are not so essential and that don’t necessarily bring you any benefits.

 Investing in Google AdWords can have a big impact on your business.
 But before you jump headfirst, you should know what you’re getting into.
-Marketing services can get pretty pricey, pretty fast, so knowing how Google AdWords works and what to expect from it can help you keep your budget under control.
+Marketing services can get pretty pricey, pretty fast, so knowing how Google Advertising works and what to expect from it can help you keep your budget under control.